savvasha/officials-templates-for-sportspress/readme.txt

 4. An example of enhanced Officials frontend page.

 == Changelog ==

+= 1.4 =
+* NEW: Add hooks to the "Details" meta-box.
+See description for more info.

 = 1.3 =
 * NEW: Select for which duties you want to show stats and info.